Loblaw ending 50 per cent discounts on last-day sale items

 Loblaw Companies Ltd. stores across Canada will no longer offer last-day sale items at a 50 per cent discount.

-The grocery giant will be decreasing the discount on food items nearing their expiry dates to 30 per cent in all of its stores including, Loblaws, Provigo and Maxi.
+The grocery giant will be decreasing the discount on food items nearing their expiry dates to 30 per cent in all of its stores including, Loblaws, Zehrs, No Frills, and Valu-Mart.

 Sylvain Charlebois, Agri-food Analytics Lab director at Dalhousie University in Halifax, says the change will impact many shoppers who look for the deals.